catalyst-cloud/catalystcloud-docs/source/identity-access-management/roles.rst

 -----------------

-The *Project Moderator* role can invite other people to join your project and update their roles, but cannot change the project admin.
-Has the same problem as the Admin role in regards to resource access.
+The *Project Moderator* role can invite other people to join your project and update their roles, but cannot change any of the roles that a project admin has.
+This role also has the same problem as the Admin role in regards to resource access.

 The list of explicit permissions for the project moderator role: